JeremySCook/JC-Pro-Macro-2/documentation/README.md

 This was originally a bit of an issue, as using a Pro Micro board as a keyboard interferes with how it’s programmed and
 thus the reason it needs to be reset right after hitting the program button.
 If this doesn’t work for some reason, you
-may be able to reprogram it by hitting the reset button twice in a row just before hitting the program button.
-This is a
+may be able to reprogram it by hitting the reset button twice in a row just before hitting the program button, This is
-bit tricky, and isn’t a “double click” as you’d perform with your mouse, but more of a reset-.5sec-reset sequence.
+a bit tricky, and isn’t a “double click” as you’d perform with your mouse, but more of a reset-.5sec-reset sequence.
+The delay that's programmed in makes things a lot easier, as it waits to go into HID mode for several seconds.
+The
+downside is that it takes longer to "boot," but this seems like a reasonalbe tradeoff.

 If all else fails, and your device is really hosed, the Pro Micro is designed to be removed and swapped out.
 You can use
 a screwdriver or similar underneath the board as a sort of lever, but be careful not to damage anything.